 Effectively Integrating ECC

-Put simply a business must:
+Put simply, a business must acquire:

-- Enterprise Architecture Expertise: Businesses must uproot old outdated practices in favor of more innovative practices, policies and procedures if they want to make the best use of the data they hope to collect with AI.
+- Enterprise Architecture Expertise: Businesses must uproot outdated practices in favor of more innovative practices, policies, and procedures if they want to make the best use of the data they hope to collect with AI.
 Implementing ECC into an organization is not a guarantee for success if nothing about a company fundamentally changes to increase its value output.